Ankitasimha/Song-Recommendation-System-based-on-Spotify-Dataset/README.md

  Results :
  Provides personalized song recommendations to users based on their listening history.

  Given an artist's name as input, the system will generate 10 song recommendations.

- These recommendations include track URI, title, artist, and album name# Song-Recommendation-System-based-on-Spotify-Dataset
+ These recommendations include track URI, title, artist, and album name